27 Best Travel Planning Tools and Apps

 One of the best travel planning tools for detailing a city break is the Citymapper App.

-I use it almost every day for getting around my home town of London, but it’s equally useful for finding the easiest, quickest, cheapest or fastest way around in any one of 41 cities around the world, including Paris, Berlin, Rome, Istanbul, Vancouver, Tokyo, Sydney, Mexico City and Singapore and other popular destinations.
+It’s equally useful for finding the easiest, quickest, cheapest, or fastest way around in any one of 41 cities around the world, including Paris, Berlin, Rome, Istanbul, Vancouver, Tokyo, Sydney, Mexico City, and Singapore, and other popular destinations.

 The app is so brilliant because it merges information on every available type of transport in that city.

-Not sure if it’s quicker to get the bus, train, taxi or walk?
+Not sure if it’s quicker to get the bus, train, taxi, or walk?
 Citymapper will give you every alternative and show you all possible routes so you can decide.

 It tells you how much each type of transport costs and includes helpful hacks, like which exit to take from the station or where to stand on the platform.

 The best part is that you don’t have to BE in that city to use it.
-Just click the settings button and you can easily switch cities, allowing you to plan your trip in precise detail before you even get on the plane.
+Just click the settings button, and you can easily switch cities, allowing you to plan your trip in precise detail before you even get on the plane.

 App for trip planning